Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

-However, we would like to remark that the group $\Omega$ is defined up to commensurability (because the choice of normals described above), and reflectivity is not commensurability invariant.
+However, we would like to remark that the group $\OO_L(\mathbb{Z})$ is defined up to commensurability (because of the choice of normals described above), and reflectivity is \textit{not} commensurability invariant in the setting of Lorentzian lattices.
 Indeed, the lattice

 has \textit{no} roots \cite{BK22, Col}, while it is easily seen to be commensurable to the diagonal lattice

 that is reflective and corresponds to the $(2,4,\infty)$ hyperbolic triangle reflection group.